eip-home/eip/docs/index.md

 ### EIP documentation

-Work in progress: EIP problem statement, use cases, architecture, protocol specifications.
+Work in progress: EIP use cases, architecture, protocol specifications.

 The status of the work is available [here](https://github.com/eip-home/eip/wiki/EIP-documentation)